WhereSoftwareGoesToDie/retcon/docs/design/notification.md

 Design
 ------

-The retcon database schema will be extended with a `retcon_notification` table to store notification details.
-These details will include at least the internal key and diff id for the conflicted merge.
+Extended database schema with a `retcon_notification` table to store notification details.
+These details will include at least the internal key and diff id for the conflicted merge; a time stamp for the notification; processed status.

-The core retcon code will be extended to record the details of conflicted merges into the `retcon_notification` table.
+Extend retcon code to record details of merges with conflicts into the notifications table.

-A new component will be implemented to periodically process this table: each rule will evaluated against any outstanding notifications, the results, if any, will be processed and message/s sent according to the notification parameters.
+Implement notifier component to periodically process this table: each rule will evaluated against any outstanding notifications, the results, if any, will be processed and message/s sent according to the notification parameters.

+Notifications should be recorded only when enabled by the configuration file and/or command-line arguments.

 Implementation
 --------------